ursudanc/ursudanc/README.md

 - 🌱 I’m currently learning computer science(CS) at the Technical University of Cluj  Napoca.
 - 👔 Intern at Nemetos from Oct 2021 - Jan 2022
 - 👔 Intern at Nexttech from Feb 2022 - April 2022
+- 👔 Junior Java developer at Nexttech from May 2022
 - 📫 How to reach me:
   📧 ursudanc@gmail.com
    📱 +40747430733